nathadriele/biophenotype-rag/README.md

 ## 🧬 Contribution of the Phenotype RAG Application
-The **Phenotype RAG** enhances research and practice in genetics and medical diagnostics by integrating retrieval and generation of phenotype information.
+The **Phenotype RAG: Bio-Phenotype Insights Assistant** enhances research and practice in genetics and medical diagnostics by integrating retrieval and generation of phenotype information.
 It facilitates efficient access to complex data, supports accurate diagnostics, and provides a valuable educational tool.
 With flexible architecture, the application improves interaction with large volumes of data and fosters innovation through a collaborative and accessible approach for the community.

 ## More Information
 This project was developed as the final assignment for the **LLM Zoomcamp** course.